Analysis of a time-delayed HIV/AIDS epidemic model with education campaigns: Numerical investigations

 We obtain the initial guesses $\beta_{0,6} = 0.028$, $\eta = 0.041$, $\gamma_0 = 0.264$, and $q = 0.071$.
 After running our program with these initial guesses, we obtain the estimates and their resulting SSE error given in Table~\ref{tab:parameterDelay6}.

 Figure~\ref{fig:fitalldelay6} shows the graphs of the fit between the data and the model solutions with $u = 6$, where, by the total susceptible population we mean the sum $S_0 + S_1 + S_2$.

 To see the effect of information campaigns on the control of the disease, we also plot in Figure~\ref{fig:allgroupsDelay6} the graphs of the solutions for all subgroups of the model obtained with time delay $u = 6$.
+Note that this choice of $u=6$ is arbitrary and it has no biological meaning.
+In fact the simulations are similar when using different time delay.

 The numerical results in Figure~\ref{fig:allgroupsDelay6} suggest that thanks to the information about the disease, the number $S_0$ of general susceptible people that has not yet changed their behavior before information decreases from 5 million to about a million once they are aware of the information.
 At the same time, once they acquire knowledge about the disease, the numerical simulations show that more people will tend to use condoms than practicing abstinence and faithfulness.
 As a consequence, the number of infected people decreases considerably.
 The fitted model here also shows that the number of removed people will surpass the number of susceptible practicing abstinence and faithfulness but will be smaller compared to the condom users.
 In light of this, it is clear that the information $Z$ plays a central role in decreasing the number of ignorant susceptible and the infected within this population in contrast to the numerical results from the last figure window in Figure~\ref{fig:no_Z} where there was no information education within the population.